SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/gettingstarted.md

     print 10 - i
     i = i - 1
 ```
-What this does is it takes what you had stored as `i` earlier and it each time it runs it takes `i`, subtracts 1, and then sets that value to be `i`.
+What this does is it takes what you had stored as `i` earlier and every time it runs it takes `i`, subtracts 1, and then sets that value to be `i`.
 Now if you run your code it should countdown put keep going forever.
 To fix this, we need to add a condition to make the loop stop.

 ## Step 5: Stopping the loop